kalyncoose/Postr/README.md

 ![howitworks.png](howitworks.png)

 ## Where's the Blockchain?
 The blockchain for Postr was setup and tested in a local Ethereum testnet using [Ganache](https://www.trufflesuite.com/ganache).
 It communicates over an RPC Server at `http://127.0.0.1:7545`.
 The gif below shows the accounts, blocks, transactions and contracts associated with the testnet.
-The `Post` contract is what initiates the post and stores the message on the blockchain.
+The `Post` contract is what initiates the "tweet" and stores the message on the blockchain.
 For example, you can see the hex stored is `0x746573742061626320313233` which translates to `test abc 123` in UTF-8.

 ![testnet.gif](testnet.gif)